terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 that are created, see the organization bootstrap module [documentation.](https://github.com/terraform-google-modules/terraform-google-bootstrap)

-### Optional - Automatic creation of required groups
+### Optional - Automatic creation of Google Cloud Identity groups

 Google Cloud Identity groups are used for [authentication and access management](https://cloud.google.com/architecture/security-foundations/authentication-authorization) in the foundation.